 What Does TMS Treatment Maintenance Look Like?

-By completing treatment, you have made an important stride in your dedication to personal well-being and your determination to improve your health.
+By completing treatment, you have made an essential stride in your dedication to personal well-being and your determination to improve your health.
 You’ve finished your TMS treatment plan, but what comes next?

 How to Recognize the Need for Additional TMS Treatments?